Have you ever been to a terrible potluck? If you’ve attended enough potluck dinners, you’ve probably experienced your fair share of bad ones.

 Even if you don’t want to have an entirely vegan potluck, you may have someone at your party with dietary restrictions.
 It’s a good idea to ask a couple of people to bring something that meets those restrictions.
 It’s a nice way to make everyone feel welcome and ensure everyone still gets to enjoy a variety of dishes.

 Don’t forget: A potluck is supposed to be fun!
-It’s a time for gathering with friends and enjoying each other’s company.
-Some things might go wrong, but just roll with it.
-After all, being relaxed is an important ingredient for good digestion.
+It’s a time for gathering with your community and enjoying each other’s company.
+If something goes wrong, just roll with it.
+After all, being relaxed is important for good digestion.

 Send Comment: